Juices, coffee, and breakfast dishes spread out on a café table Juices, coffee, and breakfast dishes spread out on a café table

 Family-run brunch retreat

-Having won both awards and loyal customers with their coffees and their brunch menu, the independent Half Cup cafés aim to provide some calm in the busy King's Cross area.
+Having won both awards and loyal customers with their coffees and their brunch menu, the independent Halfcup café in King's Cross aims to provide some calm in the busy area.
 Everything is made in-house, with the creative head chef whipping up intriguing brunch fare such as butternut squash & feta pancakes or smashed avo on charcoal bread.
 The snug space features murals on its walls, adding a splash of colour to your coffee break.

 Frequency Coffee